 Last year, PowerA tried to change the game (quite literally) with its MOGA (later changed to MOGA Pocket) and MOGA Pro controllers.
 While the idea was great and execution was decent, there was still a lot of room for improvement with both.
 This year's models – the Hero Power and Pro Power – not only look to improve the overall form factor and experience over last year's models, but also bring more juice and the ability to charge your device while you play using the internal battery.
-Sounds great, right?
-Sure, but at $60 and $80 respectively, the question is are they good enough to warrant the price?
 Read More

 If you dig gaming on the go and like the idea of having a controller instead of touch controls, then you've likely considered PowerA's Moga controllers.
 At this point there are four to choose from: last year's Moga Pocket and Pro, and this year's Hero Power and Pro Power.
 Each have their own allure – for the Pocket and Hero, it's size.
 For the Pro models, it's the feel of a full-size controller to get your game on with.
-If you're sold on the idea but don't want to shell out the asking price, Amazon has a good deal going right now that may be able to sway you over the other "OK, I'm going to buy this" side of the fence.
 Read More

 When we reviewed the MOGA Pocket (then simply called "MOGA") back in October of last year, we loved the controller, but felt it lacked a lot of functionality users want out of a game controller (emulator support, anyone?).
 Enter the MOGA Pro ($50): a larger, more full-featured version of the MOGA Pocket.
 With this controller, it appears that PowerA has taken into consideration everything it did "wrong" with the Pocket, and used that to improve things with the Pro.
-More than just a bigger version of last year's controller, the Pro brings all new functionality to the table, along with a more familiar form factor and extra buttons.
 Read More

 The PowerA Moga Pro is a step up from the already adequate Moga controller.
 A little bit bigger, with a better grip and an included tablet stand make this iteration a worthy successor.
 Assuming you can make do with the limited selection of supported titles (or don't mind working with some key mappers to make it work yourself), that is.